subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Hence perception is the process of combining the brain's internal model of world, with information that is coming in through our senses.
 But where does this world model come from?
 It is created by a continual process of learning that our brains are engaged in, from the time we first open our eyes.
 The figure above shows that the brain has access to both its prediction of what the world should be, as well as the 'ground-truth' in the form of new sensory data, and the difference between the two can be used as a training signal.
 If we see something that is unexpected, then it means that the event was not part of our existing world model.
-But once the initial observation happens, it is incorporated into the model and the probability of the prediction getting stronger if the event happens frequently.
+But once the initial observation happens, it is incorporated into the model through a change in synaptic weights, and the probability of the prediction getting stronger if the event happens frequently.
 Hence the next time the event is encountered, it is no longer a big surprise.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat117.png)